Whaleplane/FinanceRun/readme.txt

 -
-At this point, the game will need to be evaluated and tested, I may decide that more post-graudation content and polish is required for Steam and Google Play.
+At this point, the game will need to be evaluated and tested, I may decide that more post-graduation content and polish is required for Steam and Google Play.
 Itch.io is the minimum release for class project purposes.
 -